Bug #2893

 The plots below show the CPU time consumption for the model fitting (left panel) and the maximum memory size for the simulated and fit (right panel).
 The x-axis show results obtained with the response cache enabled, results on the y-axis were obtained by disabling the response cache.
 There are in fact two response caches implemented, one for the IRF component and one for the NROI component.
 The red filled diamonds are for both caches disables, while the blue diamonds are for only the IRF component disabled but with the NROI component enabled.
 The plots clearly show that the computations are faster and use less memory without a response cache, the response cache slows done a bit the computations, and uses considerably more memory.
 This indicates that using a response cache for point sources is probably not a good idea.
 The plot also shows that the IRF component of the cache uses most of the additional CPU time and memory, the NROI component seems to have no significant impact on the performances.

-#6 Updated by Knödlseder Jürgen over 4 years ago
+#6 Updated by Knödlseder Jürgen about 5 years ago

 Long observation durations confirm the trends: computations without cache, and in particular without the IRF cache component, are faster, and use substantially less memory.
 For these longer durations, using the NROI cache speeds things a bit up, hence the best combination is no IRF cache component but using a NROI cache component.

-#7 Updated by Knödlseder Jürgen over 4 years ago
+#7 Updated by Knödlseder Jürgen about 5 years ago

 And now the results for a short observation of 1800 s where spatial disk models were used for all sources.
 The radius of the spatial disks were fixed to 0.2°.
 For this model, the caching leads to a significant reduction of the CPU time used for model fitting.
 The memory usage is comparable to the one used for the point source model, since the memory usage actually does not depend on the type of the spatial model.
 Also note that the spatial disk model is the extended model that requires the smallest amount of CPU time, hence for other models, such as for example a Gaussian, the difference between caching and not caching should be even more important.